laminlabs/nf-lamin/README.md

 # nf-lamin

-[Nextflow](https://www.nextflow.io/) is the most widely used workflow manager in bioinformatics.
+[Nextflow](https://www.nextflow.io/) is a widely used workflow manager designed for scalable and reproducible data analysis in bioinformatics.

-There are two ways to register Nextflow runs with a LaminDB instance:
+LaminDB integrates with Nextflow runs through:

-1. The `nf-lamin` Nextflow plugin
+1. With the `nf-lamin` Nextflow plugin
-2. A postrun Python script
+2. Using a post-run Python script

 ## Plugin

 The `nf-lamin` Nextflow plugin automatically tracks your Nextflow workflow executions, including parameters, code versions, and input/output files as structured metadata in LaminDB.
-For detailed instructions, please see the [**full documentation**](https://docs.lamin.ai/nextflow-plugin).
+For detailed instructions, please see the [plugin documentation](https://docs.lamin.ai/nextflow-plugin).

 ### Usage